 This page is organized into the following topics:

-8. DA is enterprise ready.
-Agile strategies are being adopted in enterprise-class settings that have significant legacy investments in technology and people experienced in traditional IT.
+- DA is enterprise ready.
+Agile strategies are being adopted in enterprise-class settings that have significant legacy investments in technology and people experienced in traditional ways of working (WoW).
 There is significant technical and cultural debt to be overcome.
-Disciplined Agile (DA): Focuses on solutions, not just software; Promotes enterprise awareness and optimizing the whole; Supports agile/lean governance and leadership strategies.
-DA provides pragmatic advice for apply agile strategies in enterprise-class environments.
+Disciplined Agile (DA): Focuses on solutions, not just software; Promotes enterprise awareness and optimizing the whole; Supports agile/lean governance and leadership strategies; and provides pragmatic advice for apply agile strategies in enterprise-class environments.

 Overview Disciplined Agile success stories at: